 According to the AMA rule book for a vintage machine "Like Design" refers to the frame, swingarm and forks being of a period design and materials.

-Note: If you should need to change the frame, swingarm or forks to a different configuration than the way they were designed during the period of time of which they were manufactured (or if these parts have been changed / modified before your ownership), you're going to need to file a written request for approval with the AMA at least 30 days before an AMA sanctioned event by submitting your request to: MXRacing@AMACycle.org
+Note: If you should need to change the frame, swingarm or forks to a different configuration than the way they were designed during the period of time of which the motorcycle was manufactured, or if these parts have been changed / modified before your ownership, be sure to file a written request for approval with the AMA a minimum of 30 days prior to an AMA sanctioned event by emailing your request to: MXRacing@AMACycle.org

 Evo bikes are classified in 3 different ways: